edsonayllon/MERN-Authentication/README.md

     - [x] If account not verified in time, account will be deleted, preventing unauthorized users creating accounts for email addresses they do not own, also, cleaning the database
   - [x] If account is verified, allow login, and access to restricted content

-### 2.5 Add user profiles when logged in, where users can change their settings
+### 2.5 Add user page when logged in, where users can change their settings

 **Status**: *In Progress*